Brlaney/django-next/README.md

 # In your text editor put the following line in your .env.local file
 DJANGO_API=http://localhost:8000/api

-# Starting the frontend app
+# Start your frontend app
 yarn dev

 # or